Kris-B/nanoPhotosProvider/README.md

 On your webserver:
 - create a folder named `nanoPhotosProvider` where you want to store your photos
 - in this folder:
+  - copy the files:
+    - `nanoPhotosProvider.php`,
+    - `nanoPhotosProvider.class.php`,
-  - copy the files `nanoPhotosProvider.php`, `nanoPhotosProvider.class.php`, `nanoPhotosProvider.cfg` and `nanoPhotosProvider.Encoding.php`
+    - `nanoPhotosProvider.cfg` and
+    - `nanoPhotosProvider.Encoding.php`
   - create a folder named `nanoPhotosContent`
     - copy your photos here
-    - you can organize your photos in folders
+    - you can organize your photos in folders (= albums)
     - in the filenames, you can separate title and description with `$$`
-    - add leading `@@@@@` to the images to be used as album covers
+    - add leading `@@@@@` to the filename of the images to be used as album covers
-  - edit the `nanoPhotosProvider.cfg` to change the behaviour of the application (for example the size of the thumbnails)
+  - edit the `nanoPhotosProvider.cfg` file for custom settings

 <br />
 ##### :two: Step 2: configure your HTML page